|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Fourth of July (or patriot) is a popular layered shot drink that shows off the color of the American flag in a glass.
-It's a fun vodka shooter for Independence Day parties or anytime your celebration has a patriotic theme.
+The Fourth of July is a popular layered shot drink that shows off the color of the American flag in a glass.
+Also called the patriot shot, this is a fun vodka shooter for Independence Day parties or anytime your celebration has a patriotic theme.

 This is actually one of the easiest layered shots you can create, so it's a perfect place to begin practicing your floating skills.
-It comes together easily because the density of the three ingredients are very far apart from one another and you will have no troubles creating distinct layers.
+It comes together easily because the density of the three ingredients are very far apart from one another and you will have no troubles creating three distinct layers of color.

 - 1/2 ounce grenadine